Mariners pitcher Austin Adams is grateful to be back from a knee injury and talking trash with teammates

 Understanding that opportunity and the fact that it was his first real competition of “summer camp” allowed Adams to shrug off and eventually smile at the highlight moment of the morning workout when Kyle Lewis crushed a 94-mph fastball deep into the seats in right-center field.
 It was the second day in a row where a Mariners prospect produced a prodigious blast during live batting practice.
 Jarred Kelenic hit one off the facade of the Hit It Here Café on Tuesday (more on that later).

-After looking dominant, striking out the first three hitters he faced — Braden Bishop, Lewis and Bishop again — Adams heard Dee Gordon yelling from the dugout.
+After striking out the first three hitters he faced — Braden Bishop, Lewis and Bishop again — Adams heard Dee Gordon yelling from the dugout.

 “Dee’s talking trash and he’s saying, ‘That’s not a swing, he checked, he didn’t go,’ on some of the sliders and fastballs, just chirping and just good fun,” Adams said.